 Generally, no management or clinical workup is necessary if bursitis is pain-free and identified accidentally on physical examination.
 For painful or disturbing bursitis, the choice of therapy depends on overall health and patient factors.

-Most common management tools to control the symptoms of these two conditions primarily revolves around:
+Most common management tools to control the symptoms of these two conditions primarily revolve around:

 - Lifestyle modification and changes in the activity status